LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 - **Questions**: Questions present information to the user (a text-based question, a list of things to pick from, etc.), and they expect and wait for a user response before executing the next action.
 In a question interaction, you can define conditions that evaluate the user’s response against a set of criteria.
 If a condition is met, its next action is then performed.
 For example, if the user enters a valid email address, then an email could be sent.
 For more on questions, see [here](conversation-builder-interactions-questions.html).

 - **Integrations**: Integrations make programmatic (API) calls to retrieve or post data to external systems and/or to perform actions.
 Integrations simply perform their work and then execute the next action.
 However, if the integration retrieves data, that data can be stored in custom fields, so you can use it in subsequent interactions.
 Integrations are similar to questions in that you can define conditions that each perform different next actions (based on which condition is met).
-One common use for this is to check whether the integration call was a success or failure and then to execute a next action that’s appropriate.
+Common uses for this include checking whether the integration call was a success or failure, having a condition triggered by the value of an API response, and having these events direct the flow of the conversation in a desired manner.
 For more on integrations, see [here](conversation-builder-interactions-integrations.html).

 ### General guidelines and best practices
 One of the goals and challenges in developing interactions is creating a unified implementation and consumer experience across channels.
 When working with structured content in particular, LivePerson recommends that you find the "common denominator" across mobile messaging, web messaging, and Facebook Messenger with respect to a given element's attributes.
 For example, in a structured question, LiveEngage allows up to 128 characters for the button label, but Facebook does not allow more than 20 characters.
 Depending on your implementation, constraints like this might play a role.